stefandominicus/ePortfolio/education.md

 <h2>BSc(Eng) Mechatronics</h2>
 <p class="subtitle">2016 - 2019</p>
 <p>
   Mechatronics is a versatile degree, combining aspects of electrical engineering, mechanical engineering, and computer science.
-I have found the curriculum very stimulating, and I have enjoyed expanding my knowledge in such a wide range of topics.
+I have found the curriculum very stimulating, and have enjoyed expanding my knowledge in a wide range of topics.
 I have been exposed to fields such as systems control & automation, electronics design, and image processing to name a few.
 My focus in my final year is predominantly on machine learning applications.
 </p>
 <h3>Awards & Achievements</h3>
 <p>
-  I was awarded a <b>Faculty Entrance Scholarship</b> based on my matric results, and I have been on the <b>Dean's Merit List each and every year</b>.
-In 2016 I received the <b>Class Medal for Introduction to Electronics</b>, I was awarded a <b>Computer Science Merit Award</b>.
+  I was awarded a <b>Faculty Entrance Scholarship</b> based on my matric results, and I have been on the <b>Dean's Merit List each year</b>.
+In 2016 I received the <b>Class Medal for Introduction to Electronics</b>, and earned a <b>Computer Science Merit Award</b>.
 In 2017 I was invited to join the <b>Golden Key International Honor Society</b> based on my academic performance.
-I have continued to achieve high marks, with an <b>overall GPA of 79%</b>.
+I have continued to achieve high marks, with a <b>current GPA of 80%</b>.
 My full academic transcript is available below.
 </p>
 <div class="linkbox">
   <a href="resources/UCT_Transcript_StefanDominicus.pdf" target="_blank">Academic Results<small>UCT Transcript</small></a>